How To Manage Multiple Git Repositories

-A single repository won't cut it for large Git projects today.
+For most teams, a single Git repository won't cut it for larger Git projects.
 That's why many teams are managing multiple Git repositories.
 Here we explain how to manage multiple Git repositories, challenges with Git repositories, and beneficial Git repository management tool.

 When to Use Multiple Git Repositories